 For casual users, your money would be better spent on a leave-in digital smoker thermometer, in my mind.

-But for regal smokers who tackle pork butts, brisket, and other large roasts often, I think the BBQ Guru UltraQ is a godsend.
+But for regular smokers who tackle pork butts, brisket, and other large roasts often, I think the BBQ Guru UltraQ is a godsend.
 You can set up a cook, then head off to get about your day while being able to monitor and control your cook from your phone, anywhere you have an internet connection.

 This automatic temperature control and monitoring solution for long, low n slow cooks makes for more consistently good food, with fewer headaches and mistakes.
 It’s a quality product, that works well.